zuqqhi2/image_match/README.md

   Try to find template image in scene image.
   This function requires that template image's size is smaller(or equal) than scene image.
   This function ignore image size.
+  It means you can match when your template image's size is not same compared with one in scene image.
   When you set true to is_output, you can check matching result with image.
   The output image will be created at your current directory.
   Note that some times this is useful I think, but accuracy is not so high currently.